+A (94-100) D (73-79) Failing

-A (94-100) Excellent C (80-86) Average B (87-93) Above Average F (79 - 0) Unacceptable
+B (87-93) F (0-72) Failing

+C (80-86)

-Once grades have been awarded and posted, they may not be changed without written authorization of the instructor and the approval of the Director.
+Once grades have been awarded and posted, they may not be changed without written authorization of the instructor and the approval of the President.
 Students enrolled in the Practical Nursing and Allied Health programs must maintain a satisfactory average of 80 for each unit of study.
-Due to the structure of these programs, any candidate for readmission may not apply for readmission for 1 year from the date of exit.